What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 1. 1.
 Prepare the infusion according to the previous recipe.

-The readiness of the product can be checked as follows: drop liquid on a saucer - the drop should not spread
+The readiness of the product can be checked as follows: drop the liquid on a saucer - the drop should not spread

 Extract